Alyssa-CG/Module5-PyBer_Analysis/README.md

 ![info() function](https://github.com/Alyssa-CG/Module5-PyBer_Analysis/blob/master/Analysis/set%20index%20as%20datetime.png)

-In order to address topics with which I was not familiar, it was important to learn from the links provided with the challenge, such as https://matplotlib.org/3.1.1/gallery/style_sheets/fivethirtyeight.html and https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.resample.html, while also searching for more sources as necessary, such as https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.pivot_table.html.
+In order to address topics with which I was not familiar, it was important to learn from the links provided with the challenge, such as for [the FiveThirtyEight graph style](https://matplotlib.org/3.1.1/gallery/style_sheets/fivethirtyeight.html) and [the resample() method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.resample.html), while also searching for more sources as necessary, such as with [pivot tables using Python](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.pivot_table.html).

 ## Recommendations and Next Steps

+### Recommendations for Future Analysis

 Based on the data from different city types, I would tell V. Isualize that it looks like it may be worth hiring new rideshare drivers in suburban and especially rural cities, but it would be best to get information both on the cost per driver that PyBer incurs and the demographic of current riders by city type before making these decisions.

-### Recommendations for Future Analysis

 ### Analyse cost of rideshare drivers